John Antwi

-John Antwi Duku (born 6 August 1992) is a Ghanaian professional footballer who plays for Egyptian Premier League club Pyramids as a striker.
-At the international level, he has featured twice for Ghana national football team.
+John Antwi Duku (born 6 August 1992) is a Ghanaian professional footballer who plays for Dreams F.C. as a striker.
+At the international level, he has featured twice for Ghana national team.

 Club career

 Dreams F.C.

-The footballing career of John Antwi began with Dreams F.C., a Ghanaian club that competed in the third division of the league.
-While playing for Dreams F.C. he was invited to the 2010–2011 preseason training programme of Accra Hearts of Oak SC.
+The footballing career of John Antwi began with Dreams F.C., a Ghanaian club in the Ghana Division Two league at the time.
+While playing for Dreams F.C. he was invited to the 2010–2011 preseason training programme of Accra Hearts of Oak.
 The invitation was proved fruitful as his form showed by scoring five goals in seven friendly matches.

 Sekondi Eleven Wise

-Antwi began his professional football career with Sekondi Eleven Wise in the Ghanaian coastal city of Sekondi in 2011.
+Antwi began his professional football career with Sekondi Eleven Wise in Sekondi in 2011.
 His performances for Eleven Wise earned him trials with Egyptian sides Al Ahly and Beni Suef Telephones.
 He played for the Ghanaian club for a year before being sold to Egyptian club Ismaily in 2012.